tegorman13/Dissertation/docs/Sections/diss_full_gfm.md

 training condition and Band.
 Ribbons indicate 95% HDI.
 The steepness of the lines serves as an indicator of how well participants discriminated between velocity bands.
 B) The distribution of slope coefficients for each condition.
-Larger slopes indicates better discrimination between target bands.
+Larger slopes indicate better discrimination between target bands.
 C) Individual participant slopes.
 Error bars represent 95% HDI.